ComFreek/basic-ontology-language/README.md

      : string
 ```

-This TPTP document can then be feed, for instance, to the [Vampire](https://vprover.github.io/) automatic theorem prover.
+This TPTP document can then be fed, for instance, to the [Vampire](https://vprover.github.io/) automatic theorem prover.

 ## Building and Usage